 Diwali is one of the happiest holidays in INDIA and Nepal with significant preparations.
-Diwali 2019 falls on Sunday, 27'th October 2019.
+Diwali 2020 falls on Saturday, 14 November 2020.
 Deepavali is also known as crackers festival, festival of lights and so on.
-It's a gazetted holiday and this year 6'th abd 7'th November has been declared as holiday.
+It's a gazetted holiday and this year Saturday, 14 November has been declared as holiday.

 In many parts of India, Diwali festival is celebrated for 5 days.
 The first day of Diwali is known as Govatsa Dwadashi Day(12 November).
 The second day is known as Hanuman Puja(13 November).
 The third day is known as Narak Chaturdashi Day(14 November).
 This is the day when Lord Krishna killed the demon Narakasur and set the people free.
 South Indians celebrate Diwali on this day (14 November).
 The fourth day is known as Govardhan Puja (15 November),rites are performed for cows and it's a very auspicious day particularly in Assam.
 The Fifth day is known as Bhaiya Dooj Day (16 November) and it's a day dedicated to brothers and sisters.

 On the eve of Diwali, houses are lit with clay lamps and floors decorated with colourful Diwali rangoli to welcome goddess Lakshmi into the household.
 Poojas are performed in the evening to goddess Lakshmi to seek her divine blessings for good health and wealth.
 Diwali is a government holiday and people wear new clothes and share Diwali sweets with each other.
 In the evening a colourful display of crackers are burst.